By Su Dodd

 Why Fashion Needs A Detox

 Consider conventionally produced cotton, which is not only one of the world’s most heavily sprayed crops in terms of pesticides, but is also considered to be a major polluter of the fashion industry.
 After harvest, its natural cream colour is bleached to a more desirable white, followed by toxic chemical dyes, containing plasticizers, to create the required fabric colour.
 And it doesn’t stop there; most garments also contain what’s known as ‘finishing chemicals’.
-These include such toxins as PFCs, which are used to stain and waterproof clothing, and Phthalates, which help make some textiles like so-called ‘vegan leather’ softer, to name just two.
+These include such toxins as PFCs, which are used to stain and waterproof clothing, formaldehyde and phthalates, which help make some textiles like so-called ‘vegan leather’ softer, to name just a few.

 Oh, and finally, let’s not forget that all of these dyes and chemicals are dumped – often untreated – into our waterways, and even at the post-consumer stage, they may leak into our waterways when they go through the washing cycle.